Portrait of a Lady on Fire: Critical response

-For The New Yorker, writer Rachel Syme said Portrait of a Lady on Fire thoroughly examines “the entanglements between artistic creation and burgeoning love, between memory and ambition and freedom.
-The film is about the erotic, electric connection between women when they find their desire for creative experience fulfilled in each other, but it is equally about the powers of art to validate, preserve, and console after a romance is over”.
+For The New Yorker, Rachel Syme wrote that Portrait of a Lady on Fire thoroughly examines "the entanglements between artistic creation and burgeoning love, between memory and ambition and freedom.
+The film is about the erotic, electric connection between women when they find their desire for creative experience fulfilled in each other, but it is equally about the powers of art to validate, preserve, and console after a romance is over".